taurus-org/taurus/doc/source/users/faq.rst

 How to work with Taurus_ GUI?
 -----------------------------
-A user documentation for the Taurus_ GUI application can be found `here <http://packages.python.org/taurus/>`_.
+A user documentation for the Taurus_ :term:`GUI` application can be found `here <http://packages.python.org/taurus/>`_.

 How to produce your own Taurus_ GUI panel?